Kalai–Smorodinsky bargaining solution: Examples

-Alice and George have to choose between three options, that give them the following amounts of money:
+Alice and George have to choose between three options, that give them the following amounts of money:.
+Assume for the purposes of the example that utility is linear in money, and that money cannot be transferred from one party to the other.

 They can also mix these options in arbitrary fractions.
-E.g, they can choose option a for a fraction x of the time, option b for fraction y, and option c for fraction z, such that: $x+y+z=1$.
+E.g., they can choose option a for a fraction x of the time, option b for fraction y, and option c for fraction z, such that: $x+y+z=1$.
 Hence, the set $F$ of feasible agreements is the convex hull of a(60,80) and b(50,110) and c(30,150).

 The disagreement point is defined as the point of minimal utility: this is 30 for Alice and 80 for George, so d=(30,80).

 For both Nash and KS solutions, we have to normalize the agents' utilities by subtracting the disagreement values, since we are only interested in the gains that the players can receive above this disagreement point.
 Hence, the normalized values are:

 The Nash bargaining solution maximizes the product of normalized utilities:

-The maximum is attained when $x=0$ and $y=7/8$ and $z=1/8$ (i.e, option b is used 87.5% of the time and option c is used in the remaining time).
+The maximum is attained when $x=0$ and $y=7/8$ and $z=1/8$ (i.e., option b is used 87.5% of the time and option c is used in the remaining time).
 The utility-gain of Alice is $17.5 and of George $35.

 The KS bargaining solution equalizes the relative gains - the gain of each player relative to its maximum possible gain - and maximizes this equal value:

 Here, the maximum is attained when $x=0$ and $y=21/26$ and $z=5/26$.
 The utility-gain of Alice is $16.1 and of George $37.7.

 Note that both solutions are Pareto-superior to the "random-dictatorial" solution - the solution that selects a dictator at random and lets him/her selects his/her best option.
 This solution is equivalent to letting $x=1/2$ and $y=0$ and $z=1/2$, which gives a utility-gain of only $15 to Alice and $35 to George.